Rewrite A Sentence Without Changing The Meaning

 Simplify complex sentences

-When you want to rewrite a sentence that contains multiple clauses, you need to do some lexical gymnastics.
+When you want to rewrite a sentence that contains multiple clauses, you need to do some gymnastics.

 With complex sentences, look for the most important words in the sentence.
 These are usually the subject, the verb or verbs, and perhaps an object.